Fetch Businesses

 company_tech_stack_tech | Filter accounts by the specific technologies they use.
 Example: ["JavaScript", "HTML5", "Apache"] | - Use autocomplete to search and select specific technologies from the available list. - Accepts a list of values. - Logic checks for presence of selected technologies in the company’s tech stack. |

 company_name | Filter accounts by specific company names.
-Example: ["Google", "Walmart"] | - Use autocomplete to search and select company names. - Accepts one or more values. - Logic performs exact or fuzzy match depending on configuration. |
+Example: ["Google", "Walmart"] | - Use autocomplete to search and select company names. - Accepts one or more values. - Logic performs exact match. |

 number_of_locations | Filter accounts by how many office locations they operate.
 Example: ["1", "2-5", "6+"] | - Use autocomplete to select location range. - Accepts a list of values. - Logic checks for company location count metadata. |

 website_keywords | Filter accounts by specific keywords mentioned on their websites.
-Example: ["sustainability", "machine learning"] | - Use keyword search to find companies mentioning certain terms. - Accepts free-text keywords or predefined tags. - Logic performs keyword match in indexed website content. |
+Example: ["sustainability", "machine learning"] | - Use keyword search to find companies mentioning certain terms. - Accepts free-text keywords or predefined tags. - Logic performs keyword match in indexed website content.
+Use "OR" for broad discovery, "AND" for precise targeting.
+Existing usage without operator continues to work with OR logic. |

-topics | Filters businesses based on active research around specific intent topics, returningbusiness_id values of companies demonstrating relevant interest.
+business_intent_topics.topics | Filters businesses based on active research around specific intent topics, returningbusiness_id values of companies demonstrating relevant interest.
 Example: ["machine learning & artificial intelligence: openai", "technology: iphone"] | - Accepts one or more topic strings following Bombora’s taxonomy. - Returns businesses with a composite score >60 for at least one matching topic. - Recommended for pre-filtering businesses prior to enrichment or campaign targeting - Use the autocomplete endpoint with business_intent_topics — and withsemantic_search=true — to discover broader and smarter intent-topic suggestions.
 Enabling semantic search helps surface wider contextual topics that users are actively researching, ensuring more accurate and effective filtering. |

-| events.values | Filter accounts by specific business event types (a list of event identifiers).
+events | Filter accounts by specific business event types (a list of event identifiers).
 Example: ["new_product", "employee_joined_company"] | - Must be used together with events.last_occurrence.- Uses a list of values. - The full list and definitions are available under Business Events. |

-| events.last_occurrence | Filter accounts based on whether the selected events occurred within the last N days.
+last_occurrence | Filter accounts based on whether the selected events occurred within the last N days.
 Example: 45 | - Must be used together with events.values.- Accepts an integer between 30 and 90. - Checks events that occurred within the last N days (lookback window). - See the full list of supported event types below. |

 Full list of supported event_type values